 - Longer sleep

-A caregiver should not wrap the baby’s legs straight and pressed together.
+Do not wrap your baby’s legs straight and pressed together.
 The newborn’s hip joints are not strong enough to hold an extended position.

-There is no set age at which to stop swaddling your baby.
-It can be done for several weeks or several months.
-When the baby starts breaking free of the blanket, it is likely time to stop swaddling.
+You can continue to swaddle your baby for several weeks or several months.
+When he starts breaking free of the blanket or trying to roll over, it is time to stop swaddling.